breez/fiatlink/FLS01/README.md

 2) user provides pubkey and provider opens a channel and pushes the amount (can be used as a backup for 1.)

+### Units
+All units in the spec are expressed in the smallest denomination - sats and cents.

 ## API endpoints draft

 | Name      	 | function                                        | status | type   |